om453/Shopping-Cart-App-Redux/README.md

 # Shopping-Cart-App-Redux
- This is the Ecom based shopping cart App created by Reactjs with Redux and tailwindCSS
+ This is an Ecom based shopping cart App created by using Reactjs with Redux and TailwindCSS